dbemerydt/dbemerydt.github.io/about.md

 - I spent another summer helping teach astronomy to driven high school seniors in New Hampshire

-- I race for the (UVM Cycling Team)[http://uvm.edu/~cycling], for whom I've competed in collegiate national downhill and cross country MTB races.
+- I race for the [UVM Cycling Team](http://uvm.edu/~cycling), for whom I've competed in collegiate national downhill and cross country MTB races.
 I've also done a 24-hour MTB race, and will do another upon the next opportunity.

 ### Contact me